 Gorilla: Bitwarden server.
 Lightweight: Vaultwarden.

 Bitwarden's official self-hosted server is good, but it's a microservices deployment with multiple Docker containers and a real database.
-For personal use this is absurd overkill.
+For personal or family use this is absurd overkill.

 When the gorilla wins

 The gorilla also wins when the smaller alternatives have gaps.
-FreeRSS has themes and extensions that Miniflux doesn't — if those matter to you, FreshRSS it is.
-Same pattern across categories.
+FreshRSS has themes and extensions that Miniflux doesn't.
+If those matter to you, FreshRSS it is.
+Same pattern across every category.

 The deeper point

-Start smaller than you think you need to.
+Start smaller than you think you need.
 Expand only when you feel a pull.
 The project will thank you.
 Your ops time will thank you.
 Your backups will definitely thank you.